cjolowicz/blog/content/posts/hypermodern-python-05-documentation.md

   allows Sphinx to include type annotations on function parameters and return values in the generated API documentation.

-While the first two extensions are included with Sphinx, the third one needs to be added to the docs session.
-You also need to install your package to allow Sphinx to import it and pull its docstrings:
+While the first two extensions are included with Sphinx, you need to install the third one separately within the docs session.
+You also need to install your own package, to allow Sphinx to pull its docstrings:

 ```python
 # noxfile.py